Code-Institute-Submissions/MSP-10/TESTING.md

 ### Exploratory Test Session Goals

+* I want to confirm that I can Register as a new User
+* I want to confirm that if the register form is invalid then error(s) will display
+* I want to confirm that once registered the user is directed to the login page (and not automatically logged in)
+* I want to confirm that as an existing user I can log in
+* I want to confirm that if the login form is invalid then error(s) will display
+* I want to confirm that there is a link at the base of the register form for existing users to go to the login page
+* I want to confirm that there is a link at the base of the login form for new users to go to the register page
+* I want to confirm that as a logged in user the username appears in the nav bar along with a placeholder dropdown menu
+* I want to confirm that as an annonymous user, a login button will appear in the top nav bar
+* I want to confirm that the About MochaBeans page loads and there is a link in the nav bar
 * I want to confirm that all User Stories are done to my satisfaction
 * I want to identify any edge cases
 * I want to identify any potential test cases for automation